Heraclius: Byzantine counter-offensive and resurgence

 Heraclius's defeat of the Persians ended a war that had been going on intermittently for almost 400 years and led to instability in the Persian Empire.
 Kavad II died only months after assuming the throne, plunging Persia into several years of dynastic turmoil and civil war.
 Ardashir III, Heraclius's ally Shahrbaraz, and Khosrow's daughters Boran and Azarmidokht all succeeded to the throne within months of each other.
-Only when Yazdegerd III, a grandson of Khosrow II, succeeded to the throne in 632 was there stability.
+Only when Yazdegerd III, a grandson of Khosrow II, succeeded to the throne in 632, was there stability.
 But by then the Sasanid Empire was severely disorganised, having been weakened by years of war and civil strife over the succession to the throne.

-The war had been devastating, and left the Byzantines in a much-weakened state.
+The war had been devastating, leaving the Byzantines in a much weaker state.
 Within a few years both empires were overwhelmed by the onslaught of the Arabs, ultimately leading to the Arab conquest of Persia and the fall of the Sasanian dynasty in 651.